konichiwa55115/ImageToVideo/Installation.md

 **Clone**

-First you need to clone the repository to your computer and enter it.
+First, clone the repository to your computer and enter it.
   ```
   git clone https://github.com/JustCoww/ImageToVideo && cd ImageToVideo
   ```

 **Install**

-First you need to make sure you have both ffmpeg and python installed.

 Then, to install the script just run this command in your terminal.